My Story (Jenny Berggren album)

-My Story is the debut solo album by former lead singer of Swedish pop band Ace of Base, Jenny Berggren.
+My Story is the debut solo studio album by Swedish singer-songwriter Jenny Berggren.
+It was released on 13 October 2010 through Universal Music Group.

 Background

-The track listing was revealed on Jenny's official website on 30 September 2010.
-On New Year's Day 2010, what later proved to be a demo version of "Free Me" became available for free download on Jenny's official website as a teaser of her upcoming solo material.
+Berggren, known for her work with the pop music group Ace of Base, released what later proved to be a demo version of "Free Me" for download on her official website on New Year's Day 2010, as a teaser for upcoming solo material.
+She revealed the track listing for her solo album on her website on 30 September 2010.

-In May 2010, the first official single, "Here I Am" was released throughout Europe.
+In May 2010, the first official single, "Here I Am", was released throughout Europe.
 "Here I Am" entered and peaked at number 14 on the Swedish charts.
-"Gotta Go" was released as the album's second single in September 2010 preceding the album's release in October 2010.
+"Gotta Go" was released as the album's second single in September 2010, preceding the album's release in October 2010.
 The album was released worldwide through various music outlets, including iTunes.
-The album includes a new, remixed version of "Free Me", as well as a studio version of fan favorite "Give Me The Faith," a song Jenny had begun to sing at live appearances a decade earlier.
+The album includes a new, remixed version of "Free Me", as well as a studio version of "Give Me the Faith", a song Berggren had begun singing at live appearances a decade earlier.